Get A Quote

 What Causes DPFs To Block or Fail?

-We always get asked this question, so here’s a few things that are common causes.
+We always get asked this question, so here are a few of the most common causes.

-On some vehicles having a fault such as faulty Glow-Plugs won’t always show up on your dashboard as a fault.
+On some vehicles having a fault such as faulty Glow-Plugs, which are needed for DPF regeneration, won’t always show up on your dashboard as a fault.
 The engine management warning light sometimes does not come on as the fault priority isn’t high enough, the engine will still perform as it should.
-EGR Valves are also very common due to the soot clogging the valve so that less exhaust gasses passes through, this will cause the DPF not to Regenerate correctly which in time will cause the DPF to block, clog and later lead to a failure.
-Most of these egr faults can be repaired using our intake clean.
+EGR Valves are also very common due to the soot clogging the valve so that fewer exhaust gasses pass through, this will cause the DPF not to Regenerate correctly which in time will cause the DPF to block, clog and later lead to a failure. some of these EGR faults can be repaired using our intake clean.

 Poor fuel quality will not burn as clean and produce more carbon & soot, causing the dpf to block, clog and later lead to failure.